Most Moms Spend More Time On Screens Than They Realize

 It’s quite a reality check when you really pay attention to just how much time you yourself really do spend on your screen.
 Teach your kids by modeling the behavior and then don’t expect them to live to a higher standard than you do.
 Give them some grace and also give yourself some grace.Teach your kids by modeling the behavior and then don’t expect them to live to a higher standard than you do.
 Click To Tweet

-I know how busy you are and it’s hard to come up with things to do with your kids to keep them off technology – especially things that don’t cost a lot of money.
-Which is why I’ve come up with a list of 50 free and frugal things to do with your kids that are fun and keep them off technology.
-All 50 of these ideas are unique ways to spend time with your kids this summer.
-Especially because, we all know you will have endless hours to fill keeping your kids busy.
+I know how busy you are, and how hard it is to come up with things to do with your kids to keep them off technology – especially things that don’t cost a lot of money.
+Which is why I’ve come up with the Ultimate Guide to Frugal Fun For Kids!